bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 So it is understanding, that "type erasure" is the new cool thing in regards to runtime dispatch.

-This reaches so far, that new languages, like "rust"" go full in on that concept, and dissmiss the idea of inherritance as a whole.
+This reaches so far, that new languages, like "rust" go full in on that concept, and dissmiss the idea of inherritance as a whole.

 The key messeage we get told is: Programming along classes utilizing the conventional v-table is old school and outdated.
 (see "type erasure ["My existing project uses virtual functions.
-How should I migrate to “Proxy”?]: https://microsoft.github.io/proxy/docs/faq.html#how-migrate
+How should I migrate to “Proxy”?]: https://microsoft.github.io/proxy/docs/faq.html#how-migrate)

 And here ends the the usual story.